hilyafadhilah/bnmofin-api/README.md

 Most important environment variable for setup is `PORT`.
 This needs to be the same port the client(s) will be connecting to.
 Set it up to whatever value available on your host.
+Default value: `3030`.

 ### Stack-Related